kpblom/instructions/README.md

 **Generate ssh keys if you do not have any - Must use passphrase!**
 >ssh-keygen -t ed25519 -f $env:USERPROFILE\.ssh\id_ed25519 -C $env:USERNAME@$env:USERDNSDOMAIN

-**We should avoid using RSA SSH-keys but if you must have one, make it 4096 bits...:**
+**We should avoid using RSA SSH-keys but if you must have one, make it 4096 bits:**
 >ssh-keygen -t rsa -b 4096 -f $env:USERPROFILE\.ssh\id_rsa -C $env:USERNAME@$env:USERDNSDOMAIN